 It is approximately two metres wide and is a place where du'as (supplications) are accepted.

-The Well of Zamzam is a well located within the Masjid al-Haram in Mecca,Saudi Arabia, 20 m (66 ft) east of the Kaaba, the holiest place in Islam.
-According to Islamic belief, it is a miraculously generated source of water from God, which began thousands of years ago when Abraham's (Ibrāhīm) infant son Ishmael (ʼIsmāʻīl) was thirsty and kept crying for water.
-Millions of pilgrims visit the well each year while performing the Hajj or Umrah pilgrimages, in order to drink its water.
+Located within the Masjid Al Haram in Makkah (Saudi Arabia) is the blessed Well of Zamzam.
+It is situated 20 m (66ft) east of the Kaaba and is the holiest place in Islam.
+Islamic belief tells us that it is a miraculously generated source of water from God, which began thousands of years ago.
+Prophet Abraham's (Ibrāhīm) infant son Ishmael (ʼIsmāʻīl) was thirsty and kept crying for water.
+Millions of pilgrims visit the well each year to drink blessed Zamzam water from this well while performing Hajj or Umrah pilgrimages.

-Abraham rebuilt the Bayt Allah near the site of the well, a building which had been originally constructed by Adam and today is called the Kaaba, a building toward which Muslims around the world face in prayer, five times each day.
-The Zamzam Well is located approximately 20 m (66 ft) east of the Kaaba.
+Abraham rebuilt the House of Allah near the site of the well, a building which had been originally constructed by Adam and is known as the Kaaba, a building toward which Muslims around the globe face in prayer, five times each day.

 Safa & Marwa

-It is agree that the visit of the Prophet (peace be upon him) is one of the greatest blessings and best acts of submission.
-The visitor must also intend to visit the prophet's mosque as we were told that a prayer there is better than a thousand prayers in other mosques except for Al-Masjid al-Haram.
+It is well known that the visit of the Prophet (peace be upon him) and give salutations is one of the greatest blessings and best acts of submission.
+The visitor must also intend to visit the prophet's mosque as we have been told that a prayer at Masjid Al-Nabawi is better than a thousand prayers in other mosques except for Al-Masjid al-Haram.
 The Messenger of Allah peace be upon him said:

 "Journeys are only set out for three mosques: Al-Masjid al-Haram, my mosque and Al-Masjid al-Aqsa".